 A Kindle is a portable hardware device first released in the United States by Amazon.com November 19, 2007.
 Kindle displays images and text using E ink and is capable of getting e-books over the Amazon Whispernet using Sprint's EVDO.
-Users have access to hundreds of thousands of books from Amazon.com.
-The cost is typically less than the paper back version and you can subscribe to magazines, get newspaper subscriptions, RSS feeds, and even connect to the Internet with a basic browser.
+Users can access hundreds of thousands of books from Amazon.com.
+The cost is typically less than the paper back version and you can subscribe to magazines, get newspaper subscriptions, RSS feeds, and connect to the Internet with a basic browser.

 What makes the Kindle unique compared to a computer is the technology behind displaying the text.
 The text is crisp and clear and comparable to reading text in a book.
 Also, as it's not constantly refreshed, the battery life is longer than a laptop.
-Finally, the Kindle is extremely light and easy to hold, and can connect to Amazon's Whispernet to buy books without the need of a computer or Internet access.
+Finally, the Kindle is extremely light and easy to hold, and can connect to Amazon's Whispernet to buy books without needing a computer or Internet access.
 The Kindle is a great tool for anyone who enjoys reading.

 On July 19, 2010, Amazon announced it was now selling more Kindle books than hardcover books.